 Dr. Gonzalez-Garcia's extensive experience in education includes working with students of all diverse backgrounds including gifted and talented students, multilingual students, students with learning differences, and dyslexic students in Title and non-Title campuses.

-She holds a degree in Interdisciplinary Studies of Science with an emphasis in English, a Masters in Educational Technology, a Masters in Reading, a Master Reading Teacher (MRT) and Reading Specialist Certification, and a Doctorate in Curriculum and Instruction with an emphasis in Literacy.
+She holds a degree in Interdisciplinary Studies of Science with an emphasis in English, a Master of Science in Educational Technology, a Master of Science in Reading, a Master Reading Teacher (MRT) Certification, a Reading Specialist Certification, and a Doctorate in Curriculum and Instruction with an emphasis in Literacy.

 She is an active presenter for local, state, and national conferences and is the national recipient of the International Literacy Association/MyOn Legends in Literacy Award and state recipient of the H.E.B.
 Excellence in Education Award in Elementary Leadership.